 Hi, my name is Chloe Edwards

 I am a Korean adoptee who almost let depression and anxiety take my life.
-It is when I learned how to choose a positive mindset that I was able to start to be a leader.
+Instead, I cultivated a Pineapple Mindset to become a leader within my own life.

 I was adopted from South Korea when I was 5 months old to a loving family in Minnesota.

 My family was different then others because majority of my cousins were adopted - my sister and 4 out of 6, two even adopted from Korea as well.